Attic Elements

 Iridium [77]: a hard, dense, brittle, silvery white eccentric sthenic metal.
 Iridium is the most corrosion-resistant rare metal, even at temperatures as high as 2000 °C.

 Platinum [78]: a malleable, corrosion resistant grey white eccentric majestic metal.
-Used high quality ornamental valuables or rarely, high-valued coins in general public circulation.
+Used for high quality ornamental valuables or rarely, high-valued coins in general public circulation, and its resistance to nearly all forms of chemical attack makes it the preferred crucible material for the most caustic alchemical reactions.

 Gold [79]: a shiny yellow eccentric numismatic metal.
-Used for coins worth 100x the value of copper, and other luxurious gilded treasures.
+Used for coins worth 100x the value of copper, and other luxurious gilded treasures, and its extreme malleability allows it to be beaten into leaf thin enough to gild an entire temple ceiling from a single ingot.

 Mercury [80]: a heavy, silvery white liquid eccentric frantic metal.
-Used in a variety of specialized thermometers, switches, and amalgams.
+Refined from cinnabar, it is used in a variety of specialized thermometers, switches, and amalgams, and as a component for a variety of spells, from Flame Shield to Tenser’s Floating Disc.

 Shell 6

 Thallium [81]: a soft, blue grey cryptic metal.
 Thallium and its compounds are extremely toxic, and should be handled with great care.
-Commonly used in rat poison and ant killer.
+Commonly used in rat poison and ant killer, and favoured by discreet poisoners: thallium’s effects are slow, tasteless, and notoriously difficult to trace back to their source.

-Bismuth [83]: A whitish, silver-pink mephitic metal.
-Bismuth is used in alloys, pyrotechnics, and a variety of medical and alchemical applications.\
+Bismuth [83]: a whitish, silver-pink mephitic metal.
+Bismuth is used in alloys, pyrotechnics, and a variety of medical and alchemical applications.
+Alone among the mephitic family, bismuth carries almost none of its kin’s toxicity, a genuine anomaly alchemists have never fully explained.

 Polonium [84]: a heavy, silvery, vitriol-orphic metal.
 Polonium solutions are volatile and will evaporate within days unless sealed.
 Because of intense alpha radiation, a one-gram sample of polonium will spontaneously heat up to above 500 °C, generating about 140 watts of power.